The topic deals with the negative effects people/vulnerable communities encounter because of a company’s pollution of air, water, and soil.

 Added Value on Environmental Injustice:

-Environmental injustice is the disproportionate exposure of vulnerable communities to environmental hazards that affect the overall health and wellbeing of the local communities.
+Environmental injustice is the disproportionate exposure of vulnerable communities to environmental hazards that affect the overall health and well-being of the local communities.
 Communities that consist of minorities and/or low income are more likely to be exposed to environmental hazards than more affluent and privileged groups.

 Environmental racism is a type of injustice in which environmental hazards disproportionately affect communities of color and are one of the main causes of fatality in these communities.
-Research shows that it is more economically favorable to pollute in communities of color than in white communities.
+Research shows that it is more economically favorable to pollute communities of color than in white communities.

 Environmental injustice occurs in various contexts whether that is from a company extracting local resources, sending hazardous waste overseas to a developing region, or contaminating solid and water bodies that cause grave health issues.